-The Australian Government has introduced a national, industry funded, recycling scheme for televisions and computers.
-The scheme will prevent millions of old TVs and computers from being sent to landfill by providing opportunities for the community to recycle their unwanted televisions and computers free of charge.
+In 2011 the Australian Government introduced a national, industry funded, recycling scheme for televisions and computers.
+The scheme prevents millions of old TVs and computers from being sent to landfill by providing opportunities for the community to recycle their unwanted televisions and computers free of charge.

 How does it work?

 The scheme is funded and run by industry.
-Any organisation that makes and/or imports televisions or computers in Australia is now required to contribute funds to support recycling of these products.
-The funds they contribute are used by industry-run arrangements to deliver recycling drop off points around Australia
+Any organisation that makes and/or imports televisions or computers in Australia is required to contribute funds to support recycling of these products.
+The funds they contribute are used by industry-run arrangements to deliver recycling drop off points around Australia.

-For more information on the scheme, including details of how to get involved as a recycler or collection service provider, visit the Department of Sustainability, Environment, Water, Populations and Communities.
+For more information on the scheme, including details of how to get involved as a recycler or collection service provider, visit the Department of the Environment.

 What other recycling options are available for televisions and computers?

 Sending old computers and TVs to landfill is a waste of resources and increases the risk of toxic materials entering the environment.
-If scheme services aren't yet available in your area there are a range of things you can do with your old electronic equipment:
+If a scheme service isn’t currently available in your area, there are a range of things you can do with your old electronic equipment:

 - Find out if your local council has a recycling option for computers or televisions